dfaker/VR-reversal/README.md

 # VR-reversal

-Uses mpv and a plugin to display a 3D side-by-side video as a 2D video, allows you to look around and zoom within the video.
+Uses mpv and a plugin to display a 3D side-by-side video as a 2D video, allows you to look around and zoom within the video, logs the head motions to a file for later rendering out to a 2D video with ffmpeg.

 ![Example output](https://github.com/dfaker/VR-reversal/blob/master/example.gif?raw=true)